-Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise OHSU's basic financial statements.
-The supplemental information included in schedules 1 and 2 on pages 114 through 116 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the basic financial statements as a whole.
+The supplemental information included in schedules 1 and 2 on page 116 through 118 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information included in schedules 1 and 2 is fairly stated, in all material respects, in relation to the basic financial statements as a whole.